-Our Junior Academic course is based at Wellington School in the South West of England and is for international students aged 10-12 years.
-It is designed for young students who want to have a great summer school experience, but also want something more than just an ordinary holiday course.
+It is also suitable for young students who want to have a taste of real boarding school life, and who want something more than just an ordinary holiday course.

 Course dates & prices

 The recommended minimum English Level is CEFR B1 / IELTS 4.0.
 We are able to give more support to students who are not used to studying in English, but the course is not suitable for complete beginners.

 The maximum class size is 16, but we aim at an average class size of 10 to 12 students for the Junior Academic Course.

 Our lessons are 90 minutes each.
 Teachers will give students a short break during the middle of each lesson.
 All students take a fixed timetable, which consists of the following subjects:

 English and Drama